awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 ## Configuring Logical Replication<a name="AuroraPostgreSQL.Replication.Logical.Configure"></a>

 To use logical replication, you first set the `rds.logical_replication` parameter for a cluster parameter group\.
-You then set up the publisher and subscriber databases\.
+You then set up the publisher and subscriber\.

 Logical replication uses a publish and subscribe model\. *Publishers* and *subscribers* are the nodes\.
-A *publication* is defined on a publisher and is a set of changes generated from one or more database tables\.
+A *publication* is a set of changes generated from one or more database tables\.
+You specify a publication on a publisher\.
 A *subscription* defines the connection to another database and one or more publications to which it subscribes\.
-A *subscription* is defined on a subscriber\.
-The publication and subscription make the connection between the publisher and subscriber databases\.
+You specify a subscription on a subscriber\.
+The publication and subscription make the connection between the publisher and subscriber\.

 **Note**
 To perform logical replication for a PostgreSQL database, your AWS user account needs the `rds_superuser` role\.